jum/logrus-gcploghook/README.md

 # gcploghook

-I used the blog artikle from Huy Ngo
+I used the blog article from Huy Ngo
 [4 tips for logging on GCP using golang and logrus](https://huynvk.dev/blog/4-tips-for-logging-on-gcp-using-golang-and-logrus) as a base for this small module.
 It is basically all that is needed to log from a go app to Google Cloud Logging.
 An example how